urbic/chirikov/README.md

 The building of the video is a lengthy process.
 It took us several months intermittently on CPU Intel Core i9-9900K.

 The UNIX-like operating system is required.
-Prerequirements:
+Prerequisites:

 * java ≥ 11
 * make